A veteran across Victoria’s emergency services, Ken Heddle, was recently awarded a 60-year life member medal by Eaglehawk Fire Brigade.

-Ken has served as a member for Country Fire Authority (CFA), Metropolitan Fire Brigade (MFB), now known as Fire Rescue Victoria, and has been involved as a judge at State Firefighter Championship events and volunteered for the fire services museum for 25 years.
+Ken has served as a member with CFA, Metropolitan Fire Brigade (MFB), now known as Fire Rescue Victoria, and has been involved as a judge at State Firefighter Championship events and volunteered for the fire services museum for 25 years.

 CFA District 2 Assistant Chief Fire Officer Bill Johnstone presented the award to Ken, with his wife and Eaglehawk Captain Kylie Davis in attendance.